venkateshakula1729/CS-776-Project-Deepfake-Detection-/README.md

 ```bash
 cd Models/CNN+Vision Transformers/
 ```
-2.Open the required model and download the libraries metioned in the imports section
+2. Open the required model and download the libraries metioned in the imports section

-3.Download the dataset and set the paths appropriately in the notebook
-    [https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) for CIFAKE and [https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images/data](https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images/data) for DFRI
+3. Download the dataset and set the paths appropriately in the notebook [https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) for CIFAKE and [https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images/data](https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images/data) for DFRI

-4.Run all the cells sequntially
+4. Run all the cells sequntially